Valero CEO sees growth, but not acquisitions

-SAN ANTONIO (Reuters) - Valero Energy Corp is taking advantage of low oil prices to aggressively build out its refining and logistical assets, but new acquisitions are not planned, Chief Executive Joe Gorder said at the company’s annual shareholders meeting on Thursday.
+SAN ANTONIO, April 30 (Reuters) - Valero Energy Corp is taking advantage of low oil prices to aggressively build out its refining and logistical assets, but new acquisitions are not planned, Chief Executive Joe Gorder said at the company’s annual shareholders meeting on Thursday.

 “There is nothing currently pending,” Gorder said of potential acquisitions.
 “I don’t think there are any refining assets that are in the market that we would take a look at.”